josiah-wolf-oberholtzer/josiah-wolf-oberholtzer.github.io/_includes/blurb.md

 - An [interactive social graph visualization](/code/discograph/).
 - A [web interface for audio-analysis and spectral-descriptor-search](/code/sasha/).

+I'm one of the lead developers for [Abjad](http://abjad.mbrsi.org).

 Check out my current project, [Discograph](http://discograph.mbrsi.org):

 <a href="http://discograph.mbrsi.org">